Terms of Use

 4. Accounts and sign-in

 4.1.
-You can create an account using an email/password or via Google sign‑in.
-If you use Google, you authorise us to receive the basic account information Google shares for authentication.
-Your use of Google is subject to Google's own terms and privacy policies.
+You can create an account using an email and password, a mobile phone number (with a one-time passcode by SMS), or via Google or Apple sign-in.
+If you use Google or Apple, you authorise us to receive the basic account information they share for authentication, and your use of those services is subject to their own terms and privacy policies.

 4.2.
 You are responsible for keeping your login details secure and for all activity under your account.
 Do not share your password.
 If you think your account has been compromised, tell us immediately.

 4.3.
-We may suspend or terminate accounts to protect users, our systems, or where you breach these terms.
+We may suspend or terminate accounts to protect users or our systems, or where you breach these terms.

 Your content and ownership

 5.1.
-You retain ownership of documents, information and files you upload, enter or generate on the Platform (User Content).
+You retain ownership of the documents, information, and files you upload, enter, or generate on the Platform (User Content).

 Licence to operate the service